defplex/Tio-EDC/README.md

 IMG
 ---
-The images folder which contains a quick reference for the phoentic alphanbet.
+The images folder which contains a quick reference for the phoentic alphabet.

 PDF